In a plush green yard in West Friendship, flat gray stones form a walkway and are neatly piled into small walls around a garden of bushes and flowers.

 "It's the combination of the people wanting to use their leisure time in other ways and the fact that the economy has been so good," said Bonnie Van Fleet, spokeswoman for the 2,000-member Associated Landscape Contractors of America, or ALCA, one of the organizations that sponsored the poll.

-Christopher Cahill's 32-employee company, Botanical Decorators Inc., does about half its business on Howard lawns.
+Just ask Christopher Cahill.
+His 32-employee company, Botanical Decorators Inc., does about half its business on Howard lawns.
 In the past two years it has completed three landscaping projects in the county that cost more than $400,000 (though it will landscape a lawn for as low as $10,000).

 "It's very inclusive - not just plants anymore," Cahill said.

-For $400,000 a homeowner gets a lot more than shrubbery.
-A job of that size includes a pool, lighting, a sprinkler system, wrought-iron fencing, a courtyard and more.
+Indeed, for $400,000 you get a lot more than shrubbery.
+A job of that size includes a pool, lighting, a sprinkler system, wrought-iron fencing, a courtyard and then some.

 "We're just not seeing quantity, we're seeing higher quality within that quantity," he said.
 "It's definitely today an architecture extension of the home."